libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/introMPI/introMPI.rst

 A MPI program is basically a C program with extending MPI library, SO DON’T BE SCARED.
 The program has two different parts, one is serial, and the other is parallel.
 Serial part contains variable declarations etc., and the parallel part starts when MPI execution environment has been initialized, and ends when MPI_Finalize() has been called.

-**Communicators**: sets of processes that have a valid source or destination fields.
-The predefined communicator is MPI_COMM_WORLD, and we will be using this default communicator all the time in this module.
+**Communicator**: a set of processes that have a valid rank of source or destination fields.
+The predefined communicator is MPI_COMM_WORLD, and we will be using this communicator all the time in this module.
 MPI_COMM_WORLD is a default communicator consisting all processes.
 Furthermore, a programmer can also define a new communicator, which has a smaller number of processes than MPI_COMM_WORLD does.

 .. image:: images/MPI_COMM_WORLD.png
 	:width: 400px